 - An injury or infection.

-- Fluorosis, which is using too much fluoride.
+- Fluorosis, which means using too much fluoride.
 This can change the color of the teeth.

 - The antibiotic tetracycline.
-Using this antibiotic can result in stains on the teeth.
+Using this antibiotic can cause stains on the teeth.

 Author: Healthwise Staff